What Does Cash Buyers Only Mean?

 Avoiding Property Chains

-Selling to a ‘cash only buyer’ eliminates the risks that often come with multiple interconnected sales.
+Selling your house to a ‘cash only buyer’ eliminates the risks that often come with multiple interconnected sales.

 This means that the sale can be closed quickly.
 The seller can get the money from the house a lot quicker than is normally the case.